EPFL-IMOS/buildnet3d/README.md

 # BuildNet3D
-Official code for "Exploiting Semantic Scene Reconstruction for Estimating Building Envelope Characteristics" (Building and Environment 2024)
+Official code for "Exploiting Semantic Scene Reconstruction for Estimating Building Envelope Characteristics" (Building and Environment 2025)

+## Multi-Modal Imageset Generation
+This repository uses `BlenderProc` to generate multi-modal image data from 3D building models.
+The rendered outputs include RGB, depth maps, surface normals, semantic labels, and instance segmentations.
+We implement a simple rule-based sampling method to randomly place camera viewpoints while ensuring the entire object remains within the view.
+More details are provided [here](bproc_generator/README.md).

+The generated **buildnet3d image dataset** is available [here](https://zenodo.org/records/15075790).

 ## Citation
+If you find this repository or the associated dataset useful, please cite:
 ```
 @article{XU2025112731,
       title = {Exploiting semantic scene reconstruction for estimating building envelope characteristics},